Protecting multimodal large language models against misleading visualizations

 Table-based QA is the best correction method

 Among all correction methods, the most promising is to extract the underlying table using a MLLM, then provide the table without the chart image to a text-only LLM, framing the task as Table-QA.
 However, gains are modest (~15–20 percentage points) and depend on table extraction quality—highlighting the need for further research!
-Learn more by reading our paper.
+Learn more by reading our paper and stay tuned for future work!

 BibTeX